 Hotels tend to utilize low occupancy forecasted time for periodical maintenance.

-For example; annual renovation of rooms and other areas in a hotel is generally carried out when the forecast is for a low occupancy for a long period.
+For example; the annual renovation of rooms and other areas in a hotel is generally carried out when the forecast is for a low occupancy for a long period.